Top 4 Fiberglass Pool Problems and Solutions

 That would be fine if the liquefied sand were resting against something other than fiberglass, which is renowned for its flexibility.
 Fiberglass pools are structurally engineered to remain full of water.
 The outward pressure from the water works in conjunction with the structure of the pool to stabilize the vessel.

 When sand liquefies, it is heavier than the water on the inside of the pool.
 If the wall is not strong enough to maintain its shape, a bulge develops.
-High water tables as well as soils that hold water both lead to situations where a significant amount of water surrounds the pool structure and saturates the backfill material.
+High water tables and soil that holds water combine and lead to situations where a significant amount of water surrounds the pool structure and saturates the backfill material.

 So does this mean that fiberglass pools are not suitable for installations with high water table or certain soils?
 Quite the contrary; I would submit that there is no better pool to have in such circumstances.